Have one to sell? Sell now

 Interview with Kata Billups, the artist behind "Jesus Broke Out the Lambchop Puppet and Hired an Angel to Try and Cheer Up a Clinically Depressed Paul McCartney."

-Original painting is entirely hand painted (by me of course) on heavy
+1. This Original painting is entirely hand painted (by me of course) on heavy cotton canvas.

 DETAILS about ART WORK, FRAME and SHIPPING: